-The course involves lots of practical work and hands-on experience which is brilliant for preparing you to work in the TV industry.
+The course involves lots of practical work and hands-on experience which is brilliant for preparing you to work in the TV or radio industry.

 Alex Watson, BSc (Hons) Television and Broadcasting student

-You will begin to develop the key elements you will need to run a TV channel, as well as be introduced to video production hardware.
+The first year provides a foundation of professional practice, and you will begin to develop the key skills required to run and operate a TV channel, as well as be introduced to video production, editing, writing and presenting.